 Sleeping on your stomach and turning your head to the side can stress your neck and jaw muscles.
 This can also be a problem if you’re a side sleeper but don’t have a supportive pillow.
 Sleeping on your back might seem like the ideal solution, and it does put the least direct pressure on your jaw.

-You Don’t Have a Good Pillow For TMJ
+You Don’t Have a Good Pillow for TMJ

 We mentioned that having a supportive TMJ pillow can help reduce tension if you’re a side sleeper.
 As a side sleeper, you need to get enough support for your head and neck, but if a pillow is too high, it can also cause more tension.
-But with other pillows, you might push or burrow into the pillow, which can put pressure on your jaw.
+With other pillows, you might push or burrow into the pillow, which can put pressure on your jaw.

 In truth, there isn’t a single best pillow, but it’s something you should consider if you’re suffering regular jaw pain in the morning.
 Try a few different pillows and see if they make a difference.